F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Well, the hypothesis of Williams being fast wasn’t wrong, as they set up some blistering laps and took provisional pole more than once.
 Not only Ralf Schumacher but also Juan Pablo Montoya were putting up some fabulous laps.
 Near the end, though, it was Ralf who set up one of the fastest laps and took provisional pole.
 As expected, Michael responded.

 Michael was the only driver to break the 1:14 minute mark.
 That sealed the deal for the Ferrari on P1.
 The Williams drivers, Ralf and Montoya, were on P2 and P3, respectively, while Ruben Barrichello put his Ferrari on P4.
 The McLarens of David Coulthard and Mika Hakkinen took P5 and P6 to round up the top six.

 With more teams in the fray, the season was starting to turn out exciting.
 Fans couldn’t wait for the race day.

 The race day kept the fans at the edge of their seats.
 The Nurburgring was one circuit where the starts mattered, but the long straights provided plenty of opportunities to overtake.
 So, the race was never over before it was over.

-The start of the race saw Michael getting ahead but being challenge tooth-and-nail up to the first corner by Ralf Schumacher.
+The start of the race saw Michael getting ahead but being challenged tooth-and-nail up to the first corner by Ralf Schumacher.
 The Williams cars had a good start.
 Ralf looked quite sharp and never faded in Michael's rearview mirror.
 To add to the challenge Montoya too was decently close in third place.
-Michael was continuously fending off the Williams duo's challenge.
+Michael was continuously fending off the Williams duos.